danielholmstrom/flask-alchemyview/docs/source/index.rst

 Flask-AlchemyView uses `colander <http://docs.pylonsproject.org/projects/colander/en/latest/>`_ for validation and `dictalchemy <http://pythonhosted.org/dictalchemy/>`_ for updating/creating/reading models.

-.. note:: Currently :class:`AlchemyView` will always return json regardless of the HTTP Accept header.

 The session
 -----------

 A AlchemyView uses either :attr:`AlchemyView.session` or, if that is not set, the session from Flask-SQLAlchemy(new since v0.1.3).
 The prefered way to access the session is to use the Flask-SQLAlchemy session.

 Using AlchemyView without Flask-SQLAlchemy
 ------------------------------------------